OPEN DAILY 7AM-10PM

 The smell of freshly cut grass, the sound of an ice cream truck's endlessly repeated melody, and the gentle breeze that blows through open windows and doorways all tell us that sunny summer is here.
 There will be BBQ's and picnics, boating and day trips, parties for children and adults.
 Before your summer event or trip, stop by Ken's Market Queen Anne for your seasonal provisions to make sure your fridge or cooler is well stocked with our delicious offerings.

 For a perfect picnic, check out our deli for ready-to-go sandwiches and salads, like our handmade halibut and salmon salad (with dill, red onion and celery) that you can get by the container, or thickly slathered on a pretzel roll sandwich topped with crisp, green lettuce and a slice of creamy havarti cheese.
-Or pick up our popular Cuban sandwich, grilled so the ham and swiss blends into a delectable warm center wrapped in a tender roll with a crispy outside.
+Or pick up our famous signature Turkey Diamonte sandwich (made in-house fresh daily with oven-roasted turkey breast) or our Italian "Co-Pilot" sandwich (salami, provolone, olive oil, salt & pepper on a soft French roll), find out more on our Deli Page.
 We have a fantastic selection of hand-crafted salads ready-to-go, complete with salad dressing on the side.
 We also always stock a great variety of fresh fruit trays and veggie trays for healthy eating on the go!
 Here's a list of just some of the salads we carry (although not always all of them all the time):